 Admission or graduation from the Nursing Program does not guarantee obtaining a license to practice nursing.
-Licensure requirements and the subsequent procedures are the exclusive right and responsibility of the State Board of Nursing.
+Licensure requirements and the subsequent procedures are the exclusive right and responsibility of the Arizona State Board of Nursing.
 Students must satisfy the requirements of the Nurse Practice Act: Statutes, Rules and Regulations, independently of any college or school requirements for graduation.

-Pursuant to A.R.S. § 32-1606(B)(17), an applicant for professional or practical nurse license by examination is not eligible for licensure if the applicant has any felony convictions and has not received an absolute discharge from the sentences for all felony convictions.
+Pursuant to A.R.S.
+32-1606(B)(17), an applicant for professional or practical nurse license by examination is not eligible for licensure if the applicant has any felony convictions and has not received an absolute discharge from the sentences for all felony convictions.
 The absolute discharge must be received five or more years before submitting this application.
 If you cannot prove that the absolute discharge date is five or more years, the Board cannot process your application.

-All nurse applicants for certification and licensure will be fingerprinted to permit the Department of Public Safety to obtain state and federal criminal history information.
-If there is any question about eligibility for licensure or certification, contact the nursing education consultant at the Arizona State Board of Nursing (602-889-5150).
+Level One Fingerprint Clearance is required for admission into the program.
+Applicants must present a Level One Fingerprint Clearance Card to be copied by the advisor or designee.
+For a Department of Public Safety Fingerprint Clearance Card application, contact MCCCD Healthcare/Nursing Advisor.
+If there is any question about eligibility for licensure or certification, contact the nursing education consultant at the Arizona State Board of Nursing (602.771.7800).